lad-sapienza/ceraloop/README.md

 - 🙋 **About me profile**: Provide background info used to weight feedback (education, archaeology experience, pottery documentation experience, notes)
 - 🧾 **Help content (Markdown)**: Dedicated Help page and a login modal rendering the same `help.md` content, with dark-mode friendly typography
 - 🧭 **Footer**: Simple footer across all pages with MIT license and credits
-- 🧑‍💻 **Self-registration**: Users can create an account (email entered twice), optional avatar upload; admin activates accounts
+- 🧑‍💻 **Self-registration**: Users can create an account (email entered twice), optional avatar upload; dataset is automatically assigned and users can start working immediately
 - ⏱️ **Evaluation time tracking**: Automatically tracks time from first interaction to save (in seconds)

 ### Dashboard